yashwagh30/ClubHub/README.md

 Project idea still pending......
-1. Club Management
+1. Club Management: Info about tye clubs,like a calender, info about upcoming events, can sens messages and announcement
 2. E-Commerce + Chat bot
-3. Freelancing
+3. Freelancing: resume builder, tells about company vacancies...
 4. Library Management
-5. Productivity
+5. Productivity: takes a quiz and gives s customised routine based on your habits and characteristics, gives reminders and